abdelghanix10/Pos-Hide-Opening-Control-Odoo/README.md

 1. Clone this repository into your Odoo addons directory.
 2. Update the app list in Odoo.
-3. Install the "POS Hide Opening Control" module."
+3. Install the "POS Hide Opening Control" module.